iamdeibuu/frames/README.md

 # Picture Frame

 Welcome to our Picture Frame Website!
 Our platform offers a range of features to help you customize and enhance your images with ease.
+""This photo frame is used to promote events and other occasions on your social media pages.""

 ## Features